Common Care Questions

 Just Say No: Leaf Shine

-Of course, we think plants are already gorgeous—but if you want to enhance their foliage, there are safer ways to help their natural beauty shine without sacrificing the plants’ health.
+Of course, plants are already gorgeous.
+To help our plants look their best, here are a few better, safer ways to enhance your plants’ beauty without sacrificing your plants’ health.

+This is an oldie, but a goodie.
 Wet your cloth (or sponge) and wring out any excess water.
-Support each leaf by placing one hand gently underneath, and wipe down the top of the leaf with your other hand, moving away from the stem.
-Then repeat on the underside of the leaf, which is where common houseplant pests usually like to hide.
-For delicate or tiny leaves, try using a soft brush.
+Support each leaf with one hand gently from under and wipe down, away from the stem very carefully with the other hand.
+Make sure you get to the undersides too, which is where pests usually like to hide.
+For delicate or very small leaves, try using a soft brush.

-If water alone is not enough, try a mixture of all-natural liquid soap and water.
-You can dip a soft cloth in the soap and water solution and wipe the leaves carefully, or you can lather your hands with the solution and gently apply it to the plant.
-Clean both the top and bottom of the plant’s leaves; cleaning the undersides may help remove potential plant pests.
-Once complete, thoroughly rinse the plant of the soapy mixture and shake off excess water.
+Another foolproof method is to try a mixture of liquid dish detergent and water.
+There are two ways to do this: you can either dip a soft cloth in a soap/water solution and wipe the leaves carefully, or lather your hands with soap/water and gently apply it to the plant.
+Either way, be sure to clean both the top and bottom of the leaves, because it will also help to remove pests like spider mites.
+Be sure to thoroughly rinse the plant of all soap.

-Mixing vinegar with water is also effective at eliminating residue buildup on leaves.
-However, be careful not to overdo it.
+Mixing vinegar with water is especially effective at getting rid of residue buildup on leaves.
+However, do not overdo it.
+This one is not meant to be part of routine plant maintenance, but instead only when needed.
 Start by mixing one teaspoon of vinegar with about a gallon of water.
-Then dip a soft cloth in the mixture and apply it gently to your plants’ leaves.
-Bonus: The vinegar scent is excellent at repelling pests or curious pets.
-As an alternative to vinegar, you can use lemon juice.
-Lemon juice and vinegar act as an acid and help to dissolve mineral salts.
-Unlike the vinegar and water mixture, lemon juice and water won’t rid your plants of pests, but it will dissolve mineral deposits from hard tap water on your leaves.
+Then dip the cloth in your mix and apply to gently to your plants.
+An added bonus, the vinegar scent is great at repelling pests or your naughty pets.
+As an alternative to vinegar, you can use lemon juice, about ½ lemon squeezed per pint of water.
+Lemon juice and vinegar act as an acid and dissolve mineral salts.
+Unlike vinegar & water, lemon juice and water won’t rid you of pests, but it’s the trick for dissolving mineral deposits from hard water drying on your leaves.

 Words By The Sill